 Lake Worth is the College's largest and longest-established campus.
 Bordered by Lake Osborne and John Prince Park, the 114-acre campus offers bachelor’s degrees as well as numerous programs for those planning to transfer to universities or enter or advance in the workforce.
 The campus serves more than 30,000 students annually, and its student body is a microcosm of the richly diverse population of the greater Lake Worth area.

 The Dr. Floyd F. Koch Honors College is headquartered at the Lake Worth campus.
 The Panthers intercollegiate athletic teams play and practice at this campus, which also is home to the Dr. Kathryn W. Davis Global Education Center, an education and information resource center for immigrants residing in Palm Beach County.
 Outstanding campus features include the spacious Watson B. Duncan III Theatre, which serves as a performing arts instructional facility and presents world-class cultural and entertainment events and visiting artists for the public.
-The campus also houses the Public Safety Training Center, a comprehensive education and training hub for criminal justice, fire, emergency management and emergency medical services programs.
+The campus also houses the Public Safety Training Center, a comprehensive education and training hub for criminal justice, fire and emergency medical services programs.

 Palm Beach State College’s newest campus in Loxahatchee Groves opened its doors in 2017.
 Named in honor of former president Dr. Dennis P. Gallon, the 75-acre campus provides increased access and convenience for residents of central western Palm Beach County.
 The new campus’ initial focus is on innovative technology and health sciences programs and features state-of-the-art virtual reality learning technology in its science laboratories.
-A partnership with Modernizing Medicine Inc. enables students to learn using the latest software found in hospitals and health care settings.

 PALM BEACH GARDENS

 The Palm Beach Gardens campus opened in 1982 as a permanent, full-time facility offering Associate in Arts and Associate in Science degrees and certificate programs.
-Today, the campus offers credit and noncredit courses, programs and workshops to approximately 15,000 students each year.
+Today, the campus offers credit and noncredit courses, programs and workshops to more than 15,000 students each year.
 The campus sits on 123 acres in a lush, natural Florida setting that features many native plants, including a cypress preserve.
 The Myrna Rubenstein Pavilion at the center of campus features an ecological pond and waterfall.
 The pavilion and adjacent amphitheater serve as a gathering place for student activities and events.